-What has been a life long dream – take on the family business called Crouch’s Treasure Lake – is slowly happening.
-My grandparents started this project/small business in a rural area in 1983 when I was just three years old.
-After years of ups and downs with the property, a development planned was created over the years as my grandparents age crept higher and eventually became ancestors.
+What has been a life long dream, take on the family business called Crouch’s Treasure Lake , is slowly happening.
+My grandparents, Everett Lee and Mary Carol Crouch, started this project/small business in a rural area in 1983 when I was just three years old.
+It was a very successful pay fishing lake and bar at one time.
+After years of ups and downs with the property, a development plan was created over the years as my grandparents age crept higher and eventually became ancestors.
 The next generation owns it now but we as a collective, all with different roles and participation, steward the business and land in varying fashions.

-For over 16 years, I have been stewarding the forests through clearing campsites , working with invasives, and doing wildlife stand improvements, which builds of my ecology degree officially titled Fish and Wildlife Management.
-Essentially I am working through the edge principle to bring more niches to both the wildlife and also to human yields just as I was taught then and in my permaculture career since 2005.
+For over 17 years, I have been stewarding the forests through clearing campsites , working with invasives, and doing wildlife stand improvements, which builds of my ecology degree officially titled Fish and Wildlife Management.
+Essentially I am working through the edge principle to bring more niches to both the wildlife and also to human yields just as I was taught in my original degree and in my permaculture career since 2005.

 I am constantly augmenting the forest in my short stints there each year but the forests change of species dynamics is quite obvious with this extended period of feedback.
+I now have moved back full time to step into a new position within my permaculture dcareer (September 2017).
 We are poised to expand into other non timber forest products while continuing to improve forest health.
 I also have added lots of edge to the lake by felling trees on the lakeside and also cutting invasives and making them into piles for fish habitat structures.
-These two techniques are really important for accelerating succession of the lake ecosystem, which the beavers also contributed to.
+These two techniques are really important for accelerating succession of the lake ecosystem.

 Existing Permaculture Elements include: